 Learning a new skill, for most people, is fairly easy.
 Retaining that skill, without practice, is nearly impossible.
 For example, according to CEB research, without reinforcement, sales professionals lose 87% of their training in just a month.

 It’s easy to invest in distributing information as a once-off, but it’s essential to provide ongoing support to reinforce the lessons.
-Education is about more than the required monthly training sessions, but spending time building a program that challenges your team to be better, and provides the tools to achieve those expectations.
+Education is about more than required monthly trainings, but spending time building a program that challenges your team to be better, and provides the tools to achieve those expectations.

 Engaging with your staff makes them better at their jobs.
-You’re not only going to improve their productivity but also the quality of their work.
+You’re not only going to improve their productivity and the quality of their work.
 That will build a sense of loyalty that will pay significant dividends.

 Teaching people new skills, or giving them a refresher course, is a great way to bring a fresh perspective on existing problems.
 Think of all the times that you came up with a solution for one problem while working on something else entirely.